Bracket: Uses of [ ]

 In lexicography, square brackets usually surround the section of a dictionary entry which contains the etymology of the word the entry defines.

 Proofreading

 Brackets (called move-left symbols or move right symbols) are added to the sides of text in proofreading to indicate changes in indentation:

-Square brackets are used to denote parts of the text that need to be checked when preparing drafts prior to finalizing a document.
+Square brackets are used to denote parts of the text that need to be checked when preparing drafts prior to finalising a document.

 Law

 Square brackets are used in some countries in the citation of law reports to identify parallel citations to non-official reporters.
 For example:

 In some other countries (such as England and Wales), square brackets are used to indicate that the year is part of the citation and parentheses are used to indicate the year the judgment was given.
 For example:

 This case is in the 1954 volume of the Appeal Cases reports, although the decision may have been given in 1953 or earlier.
 Compare with:

 This citation reports a decision from 1954, in volume 98 of the Solicitors Journal which may be published in 1955 or later.

 They often denote points that have not yet been agreed to in legal drafts and the year in which a report was made for certain case law decisions.